pic(1) — Linux manual page

 sprintf("format", arg, ...)

-can be used instead; this will produce the arguments per the
+can also be used; this will produce the arguments formatted

-format, which should be a string as described in printf(3), and
+according to format, which should be a string as described in

-appropriate to the quantity of arguments supplied.
-Only the
+printf(3) appropriate for the number of arguments supplied.
+Only

-an optional precision, and the conversion specifiers %e, %E, %f,
+width, an optional precision, and the conversion specifiers %e,

 The thickness of the lines used to draw objects is controlled by

-possible line supported by the output device.
-Initially,
+the thinnest possible line supported by the output device.

-linethick has a value of -1.
-A thick[ness] attribute is also
+Initially, it has a value of -1.
+There is also a thick[ness]

 Boxes (including boxes with rounded corners or slanted sides),

-circles, and ellipses can be filled by giving them an attribute
+circles and ellipses can be filled by giving them an attribute of

-of fill[ed], which takes an optional expression argument with a
+fill[ed].
+This takes an optional argument of an expression with a

 value between 0 and 1; 0 will fill it with white, 1 with black,